Paintings 1965 - 2018

 Tribeca, New York 10013

 Storage is pleased to present the work of Jacqueline Gourevitch (b.
 1933 Paris, France) dated between the years of 1965 and 2018.
 Gourevitch’s paintings inhabit the precise edge between representation and abstraction.
 As such, they embrace investigations of light and pictorial space.
-The show is on view from May 9th to June 21, 2025.
+The show is on view from May 9th and extended through August 1st, 2025.

 Jacqueline Gourevitch was born in 1933 in Paris.
 In 1940, her family immigrated to the United States, arriving at Ellis Island.
 In 1950, she studied at Black Mountain College, a school with an illustrious faculty list that included Willem and Elaine de Kooning, Josef Albers, and Ben Shahn.
 Among the student body at the time were Robert Rauschenberg, Kenneth Noland, and Cy Twombly.
 In 1973, Gourevitch was included in the Whitney Biennial.
 In 1975, she showed at the Wadsworth Atheneum in Hartford, Connecticut, as part of their Matrix series.
 In 2015, Helen Molesworth included her work in Leap Before You Look: Black Mountain College 1933–1957 at the Institute of Contemporary Art, Boston.